RayHightower/RayHightower.com/_posts/2015-11-16-parallella-lightning-talk-rubyconf-2015.markdown

 ### Thank You

-First things first: Thank you to the RubyConf organizers for the chance to do a lightning talk this year.
+First things first: Thank you to the RubyConf organizers for inviting me to the lightning talk stage this year.
 Slides appear below:

 <center><script async class="speakerdeck-embed" data-id="c5458ed0047c42b387329bd274f4d8d7" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script></center>

+Summarizing the Parallella in a 5-minute lightning talk presented a challenge.
+I had to skip some details.
+If your appetite has been stimulated and you'd like to know more, read on!

 ### More Details on Parallella